“I wish I had known about ______ when my loved one got older.”

 Being a caregiver as a spouse, child, or friend of an aging adult can take a toll on everyone – your life is simply not the same.
 Because this can happen to anyone, access to information is key to navigating aging in a positive way.

-Through the guidance of a social worker, get expert direction on resources from planning options and decision-making, to family conversations.
+Through the guidance of a social worker, get expert direction on resources from planning options and decision-making to having challenging family conversations.

 It takes a village to provide support across generations.
-Family meetings bring family and friend support together to discuss concerns about helping the older adult in their life.
-Knowledgeable professionals help bring individuals together toward a common goal.
+Family meetings bring family and friend support together and facilitates discussions about planning for the future of a loved one and the various care options available.

 In-Home Aging Guidance